-Delta Upsilon International Fraternity's Chapter Excellence Plan is a framework designed to help chapters excel.
-The plan, broken down into categories with required and optional criteria and provides an accurate picture of what each chapter needs to do to be operational.
-The criteria are designed to help each chapter officer understand the specific tasks and needs of his office and to use that information to help the chapter improve.
-By no means is the CEP all inclusive, but it is a program designed to help create a strong foundation for the chapter to grow.
+The Chapter Excellence Plan is a part of the Men of Merit Chapter Standards Program and provides an additional framework to help chapters excel.
+The plan, broken down into categories with required and optional criteria, serves as a guide for officers on how to execute on their positions for a successful chapter experience.
+By no means is the CEP all inclusive, but it is designed to help create a strong foundation for the chapter.

-Every chapter in the Fraternity is required to participate in the CEP.
-As a new member, it is a very good idea to take some time and look around the website; it can be found at www.deltau.org.
-If you have specific questions about the program or any of the criteria, talk to one of your chapter officers or contact the International Headquarters.
+Every chapter in the Fraternity participates in the Men of Merit Chapter Standards Program and is required to submit data on various criteria, including CEP.
+As a new member, it is a good idea to take some time and look around the website; it can be found at www.deltau.org.